Raymond Hudson (CBC ‘07, EU ‘09)

 My youth pastor attended Central Bible College (CBC) and then AGTS.
 When I was a senior in high school, he told me I should go to CBC.
-I lived in Pennsylvania at the time I was interested in attending a Christian university in the state.
+I lived in Pennsylvania at the time, and I was interested in attending a Christian university in the state.
 I attended one of their services and felt like God told me that wasn’t where I was supposed to be.
 I made the decision to go where my youth pastor suggested, and traveled to Springfield to attend CBC.

 What did God do for you while you were in Springfield?

 It was a defining moment for me when I moved from Pennsylvania to Springfield.
 It was a complete culture shift, but Springfield became the place where God showed me what my future ministry was going to look like.
 As an African American, I feel like the Assemblies of God has made a lot of progress in embracing diversity and culture within the Church.

 I also feel that my time at CBC equipped me with the necessary tools to develop a deep love for the Bible.
 Springfield was one of the best times of growth in my life so far.

 How important was the Christian community you experienced at CBC and EU?